-Through access-management techniques, the City and County can improve safety with roadway improvements to reduce the number of vehicle crashes, as well as improve the level of service along roadways.
+Allen County and Fort Wayne transportation agencies should review traffic incident reports along major roadways to determine if specific road segments could benefit from access-management improvements.
+Through access-management techniques, the City and County could improve safety with roadway improvements to reduce the number of vehicle crashes, as well as improve the level of service along roadways.
 Education, signage enforcement and various engineering solutions should also be considered to mitigate accidents on highly traveled corridors.